Leothi/NLP-Classificacao_texto_nltk/README.md

-# NLP-Classificacao_texto_nltk
+# NLP-text_classification_nltk
 Binary text classification from scratch.

 ## Getting Started

 From scratch bag of words and train_test_split implementation.
 NLTK Naive Bayes classifier used.
+The dataset is made of movie reviews from nltk corpus.

 ### Prerequisites